thumbliner/thumbliner/pep.md

 ## Quotes

+---

 > “The ball is our friend.
-We have to keep it and look after it.”
+We have to keep it and look after it.”<br>
 > — Pep Guardiola

 ---